 #15 A state of emergency has already been declared in New York, New Jersey, Connecticut, Pennsylvania, Maryland and Virginia.

 #16 Approximately 50 million people live in the areas that will be directly affected by this storm.

 #17 Meteorologist Mike Smith of AccuWeather Enterprise Solutions is projecting that Hurricane Sandy could potentially cause a total of 100 billion dollars in damage to the U.S. economy.
 That would make it a far more costly disaster than Hurricane Katrina.

 Many meteorologists are calling this storm a “worst case scenario.”
 If you live along the East Coast, please take the warnings that you are getting from public officials very seriously.
+It might be a good idea to have someone similar to Water Damage and Roofing of Austin – Roofing Contractor at hand to plan how to restore your home after such a storm.
 According to NPR, conditions are absolutely perfect for this slow moving giant storm, and it is going to take quite a few days for it to exit the region…

 In this case, seas will be amped up by giant waves and full-moon-powered high tides.
 That will combine with drenching rains, triggering inland flooding as the hurricane merges with a winter storm system that will worsen it and hold it in place for days.